 Primary Range

-Western North Carolina, Appalachian foothills; encounters logged in all Appalachian states
+Western North Carolina, Appalachian foothills; encounters logged in every Appalachian state

 Danger Level